Some test text!

 In order to achieve smoother viewing experience,

-PDFViewCtrl keeps invisible content.
+PDFViewCtrl keeps certain amount of invisible content.
 However, keeping invisible content increases memory usage.
 Android sets an upper bound on the VM heap size allowed for an app.
 By default,

 PDFViewCtrl is set to use a quarter of maximum VM heap size for keeping visible and invisible content.
 Based on the memory footprint of your app, you may want to customize it.